araj7/Image-Captioning/README.md

 * Initiating the loader and loading the data
 * Initiating the Encoder, embed size, hidden size, loss criterion and optimizer
 * Train function to train the data given
-* Function to run the train function through the epochs mentioned
+* Function to run the train function through the epochs defined
 * Test Fucntion to generate the image capitons